-The HadCM3 model is used to conduct 15 simulations of different sized eruptions using the same technique as [Jones et al., 2005].
-These simulations are driven by increasing sulfate aerosol loading in the stratosphere at each time-step to represent simplistically the processes of aerosol formation and sedimentation, which are not handled automatically by the model.
-The sulfate aerosol used is one of five "climatological" aerosols used by HadCM3 [Cusack et al., 1998] and as such it has a fixed uni-modal log normal size distribution with a geometric radius of $r_q = 0.07 \mu m$ and a standard deviation of $\sigma = 1.86$ as well as fixed optical properties - a single scattering albedo of $\omega = 0.9999$ and an asymmetry factor of q = 0.7 at a wavelength of $\lambda = 0.55 \mu m$ [WMO, 1983].
+[7] The HadCM3 model is used to conduct 15 simulations of different sized eruptions using the same technique as [Jones et al., 2005].
+These simulations are driven by increasing sulfate aerosol loading in the stratosphere at each time step to represent simplistically the processes of aerosol formation and sedimentation, which are not handled automatically by the model.
+The sulfate aerosol used is one of five "climatological" aerosols used by HadCM3 [Cusack et al., 1998] and as such it has a fixed unimodal log normal size distribution with a geometric radius of $r{\sigma} = 0.07 \ \mu m$ and a standard deviation of $\sigma = 1.86$ as well as fixed optical properties, a single scattering albedo of $\omega = 0.9999$ and an asymmetry factor of g = 0.7 at a wavelength of $\lambda = 0.55 \ \mu m$ [World Meteorological Organization, 1983].
 These sizes and optical properties of the sulfate aerosol do not change throughout the simulation, which leads to inaccuracies in the behavior of the volcanic sulfate aerosol in the model, particularly for large eruption sizes.
 For example, aerosol sizes were observed to increase following the Pinatubo eruption [Sato et al., 1993; Stenchikov et al., 1998; Niemeier et al., 2009] and this in turn would tend to reduce scattering in the shortwave and increase longwave absorption, resulting in lower temperature anomalies [Timmreck et al., 2009].
-Furthermore, there is no representation of the chemical or micro-physical interactions of the sulfate are somewhat reduced here as we drive and analyze our simulations with respect to the aerosol optical depth anomaly at $0.55\mu m$ produced by the sulfate aerosol rather than by what type and how much of the aerosol is created.
+Furthermore, there is no representation of the chemical or microphysical interactions of the sulfate aerosol [Pinto et al., 1989; Bekki, 1995; Timmreck and Graf, 2000] and so the lifetime of the aerosol is the same in all simulations.
+The impacts of these important limitations are somewhat reduced here as we drive and analyze our simulations with respect to the aerosol optical depth anomaly at 0.55 $\mu m$ produced by the sulfate aerosol rather than by what type and how much of the aerosol is created.
 In doing so, we are simulating a simple and generic "Pinatubo-like" eruption, rather than attempting to simulate any specific historic eruptions.

-The optical depth anomalies used to drive the simulations of eruptions are designed to be a similar size and distribution to the post-Pinatubo optical depth anomalies at $0.55\mu m$ in the Sato Index [Sato et al., 1993; Robock, 2000], as shown in figure 1.
-The Sato Index was also used in four broad latitudinal bands used by [Jones et al., 2005], though here we used a higher latitudinal resolution.
-The mass of sulfate aerosol required in each vertical column of the model to create this required optical depth is calculated using the extinction coefficient of the sulfate aerosol at $0.55\mu m$ and a conversion from [Slingo, 1989] to account for the broad spectral bands of the model's radiation code.
+[8] The optical depth anomalies used to drive the simulations of eruptions are designed to be a similar size and distribution to the post-Pinatubo optical depth anomalies at 0.55 $\mu$ m in the Sato Index [Sato et al., 1993; Robock, 2000], as shown in Figure 1.
+The Sato Index was also used in four broad latitudinal bands used by Jones et al. [2005], though here we used a higher latitudinal resolution.
+The mass of sulfate aerosol required in each vertical column of the model to create this required optical depth is calculated using the extinction coefficient of the sulfate aerosol at 0.55 $\mu$ m and a conversion from Slingo [1989] to account for the broad spectral bands of the model's radiation code.
 Once calculated, this mass of aerosol is then distributed throughout the model stratosphere with a uniform mass mixing ratio.